Stay in touch

 The UK Modern Slavery Act 2015 (“the Act”) introduced a requirement for covered commercial organisations operating in the UK to report annually on the steps that they have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place in their own business or in their supply chains.

-Set forth below are a policy statement and an overview of the steps taken ICG Enterprise Trust plc (“ICGET”) for the financial year ending 31 January 2018 to ensure that modern slavery is not taking place in its business or supply chains.
+Set forth below are a policy statement and an overview of the steps taken ICG Enterprise Trust plc (“ICGET”) to ensure that modern slavery is not taking place in its business or supply chains.

 ICG Enterprise Trust plc is an investment trust listed on the London Stock Exchange with a diversified portfolio of private equity assets.
 It is managed by ICG Alternative Investment Limited (the “Manager”), an independent entity.
 ICGET’s investment objective is to provide shareholders with long term capital growth through investment in unquoted companies, mainly through specialist funds but also directly.